Tax In Germany

 Contractors in Germany are faced with masses of paperwork and numerous wasted hours filing a tax return unless they find an alternative option.
 A German umbrella company can act as your employer during your stay in the country whilst still allowing you the freedom of a contractor.
 The only difference is that you submit your timesheets to them; they’ll calculate and pay your taxes as you earn, and then you receive a net wage (as well as documentation for your records).

 The companies are experts in German taxation, and they’ll ensure that you keep the largest proportion of your earnings whilst complying with local laws.
 They can deal with any issues with the German tax office or tax department directly including processing your tax refund if you are eligible.

 We work with numerous umbrella companies in Germany, many of whom are experts in tax and immigration laws.
 If you have any questions about tax in Germany, we’ll get the answers from them directly so you can rest assured you’ll be getting accurate information.
-We have comprehensive knowledge of the different services they provide, and can help you find the right company to handle your income tax.
-We help oil and gas workers, software developers, IT project managers, testers, business analysts and telecommunications contractors get tax efficient payments and sponsorship for their German work permit.
+We have comprehensive knowledge of the different services they provide and can help you find the right company to handle your income tax.
+We help oil and gas workers, software developers, IT project managers, testers, business analysts and telecommunications contractors get tax efficient payments and sponsorship for their German work permits.

-Our advice is 100 percent free, and comes with no obligations.
+Our advice is 100 per cent free and comes with no obligations.
 You will be paying taxes in Germany but without the overhead of directly dealing with the German tax authorities.
 Get in touch with us today for some reliable advice on tax in Germany!

 The process for filing taxes in person involves: